nixpkgs overlay nano howto

 method as it feels to me like the

-simplest way to write packages readily copyable to (or from) nixpkgs
+simplest way to write packages ready to copy to (or from) nixpkgs

 .

-before we start with an example let’s have a look at nixpkgs
+Before we start with an example let’s take a look at nixpkgs

 “schema”. nixpkgs